mingrammer/sheet2db/README.md

 Sheet2db is a tiny python library for one-way syncing the Google spreadsheet to database.
 (Currently, it supports only MySQL)

-It is useful when you're managing some static data on Google spreadsheet, but also want to sync the sheet data to database.
+It is useful for managing some static data on Google spreadsheet, but also want to sync the sheet data to database.

 ***Sheet2db DOES NOT collect any your secret values!***